aniou/of816/platforms/C256/README.md

   input.
 They are not compatible with ANSI though, but have a potential to speed-up development.

-    * To addres possible increased memory requirements mem for file-loading capabilities, memory for of816 was increased to 1MB
+    * To addres possible increased requirements for file-loading capabilities, memory for of816 was increased to 1MB
     * line-ending sequences: LF, CR/LF and CR are treated in the same way, as single CR
     * ``.DIR`` *( -- )* - prints directory (SD card only)